The Burning Heart (film)

 The Burning Heart or Heart Aflame (Das brennende Herz) is a 1929 German silent drama film directed by Ludwig Berger and starring Mady Christians, Gustav Fröhlich, and Friedrich Kayßler.
+The film was shot at the Staaken Studios in Berlin with sets were designed by the art director Rudolf Bamberger.
 A sound version was prepared by British International Pictures for English speaking audiences.
 While the sound version has no audible dialog, it features a synchronized musical score with sound effects and a theme song.

-The film was shot at the Staaken Studios in Berlin.
-The film's sets were designed by the art director Rudolf Bamberger.

 Music

 The sound version of the film featured a theme song entitled “Remember Me” by Bruce Sievier (words) and Norton Greenop (music).